meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 That is one of the core lessons of Science, that we incrementally learned through the centuries: you can make information much, much more trustworthy, just by asking for it in a principled way.
 Information you merely stumble across can only generate a hypothesis, not confirm anything, and least of all generate *and* confirm in one go.
 Most hypotheses will turn out to be a wild goose chase, because that&rsquo;s the nature of reality:  an ocean of wrong ideas and a handful of less wrong ideas that are useful (and one forever unknowable full truth).

 If you had asked about anything amazing happen, you&rsquo;d get 1/4 chance of seeing something amazing happen, but you couldn&rsquo;t conclude 1/4 chance of seeing lightning happen, because the question that prompted this data was not about lightning: that&rsquo;s a specific that you received unasked-for.
-And you couldn&rsquo;t afterwards, knowing that they&rsquo;ve seen lightning, ask them specifically about lightning: that&rsquo;s HARK and why you need new data to confirm a pattern (asking for it) seen in an exploratory study (which gave you the pattern unasked-for).
-You could extend your sampling frame to &ldquo;everyone inside this apartment building minus my family (because of HARK: start clean)&rdquo; and go to your neighbours and ask them about lightning; you&rsquo;d soon find that the rate isn&rsquo;t anywhere near 1/4.
+And you couldn&rsquo;t afterwards, knowing that they&rsquo;ve seen lightning, ask them specifically about lightning: that&rsquo;s [Hypothesising After Results Known](https://en.wikipedia.org/wiki/HARKing) (HARK), aka post hoc theorizing.
+You need new data to confirm a pattern (asking for it) seen in an exploratory study (which gave you the pattern unasked-for).
+You could extend your sampling frame to &ldquo;everyone inside this apartment building minus my family&rdquo; (because of HARK: start clean) and go to your neighbours and ask them about lightning; you&rsquo;d soon find that the rate isn&rsquo;t anywhere near 1/4.

+That&rsquo;s why when you hear about an observational study with concerning results, you don&rsquo;t worry.
+You got that data unasked-for, as did the researchers.
+When a meta-analysis tests for something, then you worry.

 Key concepts: Non-representative sample of typical cases, cherry picking, &#x2026;
 <https://en.wikipedia.org/wiki/Anecdotal_evidence>

 But suppose you use someone else&rsquo;s exploratory study as your confirmatory study?
 Since you didn&rsquo;t know the results beforehand, and approach someone else&rsquo;s dataset with your own hypothesis, like &ldquo;red meat leads to cancer&rdquo;, could you confirm it?
 The answer is yes, conditional on your process of how you chose which study to look at.
 You can only regard it as confirmation if the process didn&rsquo;t introduce bias.
-If you were to just riffle through lots of studies until you find one that confirms your theory, this is just the same as cherry-picking data on another level: cherry-picking studies.
+If you were to just rifle through lots of studies until you find one that confirms your theory, this is just the same as cherry-picking data on another level: cherry-picking studies.
 Sure, the subjects in study number 34 showed the pattern, but what about all the people in studies number 1 through 33?

 What&rsquo;s more rational is to take into account *all* studies from 1 through 34 and see if the pattern still holds.
 Even that is problematic since you stopped *right* when you found a study with the pattern &#x2013; what&rsquo;s even better is to have chosen ahead of time &ldquo;I&rsquo;ll look at 50 studies&rdquo;, the exact number isn&rsquo;t important so long as you stick to it no matter whether you find a pattern or not.
 Only by that ritual will your findings become real information to you.
 You must be willing to accept that you were wrong.
 Science doesn&rsquo;t work without that willingness; one who lacks it is not doing science, even though they may be reading papers and doing all the externally visible parts of what looks like science.
 For a process to become scientific, it requires a pledge inside the researcher&rsquo;s mind, to tie herself to the mast of accepting whatever the data may say.

 This is basically how a meta-analysis or systematic review works.
 Though they don&rsquo;t use a simplistic cutoff like &ldquo;50 studies&rdquo;, but a cutoff like &ldquo;all studies above a certain quality&rdquo;.
-There will not be that many high-quality studies with directly comparable data suitable for answering a research question, which makes it easier.
+There will not be that many high-quality studies with directly comparable data suitable for answering a research question, which makes it easy.
+The deeper you dig in the barrel, the lower-quality the studies, so they may as well only look at the cream of the crop.

+Even meta-analyses have pitfalls.
+They must try to counteract publication bias, which is hard because even today, researchers aren&rsquo;t interested in publishing negative findings, so you get a situation such that for every study containing a positive finding, there may have been 49 that turned up negative and never got published.
+Some ways around this is to simply do a *new* study, better-designed than any that came before, or analyze only the studies that were pre-registered (which mean that the researcher agreed, before doing the study, to publish the results no matter how they will turn out).
+Science is hard.

 <a id="org33e8bbb"></a>